Address: 3 Hasadnaot St., P.O.B. 2121 Herzliya 46120

 Areas of Activity

-Storage: PEI stores distillates, crude oil, fuel oil, gas oil and refined oil products in underground and above-ground fuel reservoirs.
+Storage: PEI stores distillates, crude oil, fuel oil, gasoil and all other refined oil products in underground and above-ground fuel reservoirs.
 These reservoirs are constructed and operated by the company, which takes great care in ensuring complete separation between different products.
 Storage is spread over seven terminals throughout the country, and each one is fully connected to the oil sources (refineries and ports) and consumption areas.

 Piping: Crude and refined products are conveyed via a nationwide network of pipelines.
 PEI pumps fuel and pipes it to various customers such as refineries, airports, the Israel Electric Corp.
 (IEC) power stations and its own and other distribution terminals for road tankers.
 Environmental regulations are strictly adhered to throughout the entire piping process and every effort is made to protect the environment.